Urban Heat Island Information

 What effects do urban heat islands have on measurements of climate change?

 Although most of the really long temperature records available to meteorologists come from in or near urban areas, the weather stations tend to be found in parks and open spaces which are less affected by changes in urbanisation.
-One study has attempted to see how much the urban heat island effect has affected long temperature records, by comparing the temperatures recorded on calm nighst (big urban heat island effect) with those recorded on windy nights (less urban heat island effect) – this suggested that the long temperature records were not affected by the urban heat island effect.
+One study has attempted to see how much the urban heat island effect has affected long temperature records, by comparing the temperatures recorded on calm nights (big urban heat island effect) with those recorded on windy nights (less urban heat island effect) – this suggested that the long temperature records were not affected by the urban heat island effect.
 In other words, any long term trends in temperature seen in the records were probably the same as if they had been recorded in a rural area.
 In the last few decades, data from satellites has been added to the records available to meteorologists.
-The IPCC concluded in their most recent (2007) climate change report:
+The IPCC concluded in their 2007 climate change report:

 “Recent studies confirm that effects of urbanisation and land use change on the global temperature record are negligible (less than 0.006°C per decade over land and zero over the ocean) as far as hemispheric and continental-scale averages are concerned.
 All observations are subject to data quality and consistency checks to correct for potential biases.
 The real but local effects of urban areas are accounted for in the land temperature data sets used [both by excluding as many of the affected sites as possible from the global temperature data and by increasing the error range].
 Urbanisation and land use effects are not relevant to the widespread oceanic warming that has been observed.
 Increasing evidence suggests that urban heat island effects also affect precipitation, cloud and diurnal temperature range.”

 As the climate changes, what impacts will there be on urban areas?